ggchappell/GraphR/README.md

 -----

-In its current form, GraphR requires that the user be at least somewhat familiar with Python and use of the command line (*ix shell or similar).
+In its current form, GraphR requires that the user be at least somewhat familiar with Python and/or a Unix-derived shell or similar command-line interface.

 GraphR consists of two executable programs (`sparseramsey.py`, `dividedramsey.py`) and two importable libraries used by these